weaveworks/weave-gitops-private/docs/weps/WEP-001-Weave-gitops-core.md

 #### Wego config

-Whenever possible, we will allow the user to override the default opinion being used in commands.
+Whenever possible, we will allow the user to override the default opinion(s) being used in commands.
 To do this, wego will have a configuration file with parameters and default values in it.
 This configuration file will also be stored in the cluster as a configmap.
 The first wego command issued should create this config file.

+This configuration will live in the Wego repo so that other users who might be running additional wego commands against the repo will be using the same configuration.

+Each target cluster will have this configmap installed in it.
+However, in phase 1 there is only a single target cluster.

 **Wego Install and Add**